leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

 *   Uses an elegant syntax, making the programs you write easier to read.
 *   Comes with a large standard library that supports many common programming tasks such as connecting to web servers, searching text with regular expressions, reading and modifying files.

+## How to install python?

+*   Download the most recent stable version.
+This is the one with the highest number that isn't marked as an alpha or beta release.
+Please see the [Python downloads][pythonDownload] page for the most up to date versions of Python 2 and Python 3.
+*
 ## Python programs are plain text files.

 *   They have the `.py` extension to let everyone (including the operating system)